smartsheet-samples/ruby-read-write-sheet/README.md

 ## Setup
-* Install the smartsheet library with `gem install smartsheet --pre` or `bundle` at the command line
+* Install the smartsheet library with `gem install smartsheet` or `bundle` at the command line
 * Import the sample data from "Sample Sheet.xlsx" into a new sheet

 * Update the `config.json` file with these two settings: